The Washington College of Law American University

 - The decision of the committee may be appealed on the following limited bases: (1) new information that significantly alters the findings of fact; (2) improper procedures in handling the formal grievance which are significant and resulted in an adverse finding; or (3) inappropriate remedy.
 Both the complainant and the respondent may appeal the decision of the committee to the appropriate vice president(s) or provost of the university who will render a final decision.

-- The 504/ADA Compliance Coordinator will forward the grievance file including, without limitation, the committee's report and the appellant's appeal to the reviewing vice president(s) or provost.
+- The director will forward the grievance file including, without limitation, the committee's report and the appellant's appeal to the reviewing vice president(s) or provost.
 The reviewing vice president(s) or provost may affirm or modify the decision of the committee or may remand the case to the committee for further consideration.
 The committee will forward its recommendations to the vice president(s) or provost for a decision.
 Decisions rendered by the vice president(s) or provost are final.

 The grievance file will be maintained by Student Conduct and Conflict Resolution Services.
 All records are confidential, accessible only to individuals with a legitimate need to know.

 Filing an informal or formal complaint of discrimination is a protected activity under the law.
 Retaliation against anyone who files a complaint, who supports or assists an individual in pursuing a complaint, or who participates in the resolution of a complaint is prohibited.
 Any retaliatory action may be the basis of another complaint under this policy and may subject the individual engaged in retaliation to discipline under the appropriate student, staff, or faculty disciplinary policies.

 False or Frivolous Charges

 This policy may not be used to bring false or frivolous charges.
 Those bringing such charges may be subject to disciplinary action.